 Methodologists have offered an overall language and system for mixed methods research, though they are often underused or confused in practice (Tashakkori & Teddlie, 2003).
 These issues, as well as some lingering doubts about the compatibility of quantitative and qualitative paradigms, have resulted in some trepidation over the use of mixed methods.
 There is currently no well-established structure for presenting mixed methods findings in a precise and intelligible way that will also fit the standard length for journal articles - approximately 20 pages.
-If researchers fear they will not be able to publish their mixed methods research or they are unsure how to organize it, they are less likely to make use of such methods.
+If researchers fear they will not be able to publish their mixed methods.
 This is true within the field of educational research, even though the use of mixed methods is well-suited to the complex study of education (Tashakkori & Teddlie, 2003).
 However, there are four steps that researchers can take to present their mixed methods findings in a way that is more understandable and accessible to the reader: (a) identify the study as mixed methods; (b) identify the timing or design used in data collection and analysis; (c) explicitly address these factors within the abstract and the methods sections; and (d), explicitly state the rationale for using mixed methods design.

 Openly identifying a study as mixed methods is one of the easiest ways researchers can help readers begin to understand how the data in the study was collected and analyzed.
 Discussing timing is another important part of presenting mixed methods research for several reasons.
 First, using the terminology "concurrent" or "sequential" allows the researcher to convey in a precise manner the way in which the data were collected.
 This information is useful to readers of the research, as it allows them to make sense of the procedures used by the researcher.
 Second, discussing the timing of data collection is also necessary in mixed methods research because timing that is not well-planned by the researcher can confound or compromise the research findings.
-An example of this would be a researcher who plans to collect and analyze quantitative and qualitative data on the same sample.
-If the quantitative data are collected and analyzed before the collection of the qualitative data, it is possible that the quantitative findings would influence the emerging themes discovered by the researcher during qualitative analysis.
+An example of this would be a researcher who plans to collect and analyzed upantitative and qualitative data on the same sample.
+If the quantitative data are collected and analyzed before the collection of the qualitative data, it is possible that the qualitative analysis.
+In the interest of transparency it is necessary for the researcher during qualitative analysis.
 In the interest of transparency it is necessary for the researcher to divulge when the data types were collected.